esell/blockhead/README.md

 # Typical process
+## From Source

 * `go get git.esheavyindustries.com/esell/blockhead`
 * `$GOPATH/bin/blockhead`
+* Open up a browser and navigate to `http://localhost:8000/`.
+From there just follow the arrows in the top menu

+## From Releases
+* Download latest release from the "releases" page and run it
 * Open up a browser and navigate to `http://localhost:8000/`.
 From there just follow the arrows in the top menu